 On the label of Sang Som it even says “Thai Rum” and it’s still being sold as “Thai Whiskey” in bars and clubs all over Thailand.
 Weird.
 I guess just because it sounds better.

-Of course there are a few other smaller brands (100 Pipers, Lao Khao) but Hong Thong and Blend 285 are definitely what Thai locals drink most and you notice that by just walking along the side Sois and you can see Thai guys mostly drinking Leo beer or Hong Thong / Blend whiskey.
+Of course there are a few other smaller brands (100 Pipers, Lao Khao) but Hong Thong and Blend 285 are definitely what Thai locals drink most and you’ll notice that by just walking along the side Sois and you can see Thai guys mostly drinking Leo beer or Hong Thong / Blend whiskey.

-What I like about Hong Thong is that even if I drink one of these small 350ml bottles all by myself I’m not just getting drunk very cheap but somehow I never get a hangover the next day – very different with Sang Som or Mekhong.
+What I like about Hong Thong is that even if I drink one of these small 350ml bottles all by myself I’m not just getting drunk very cheaply but somehow I never get a hangover the next day – very different with Sang Som or Mekhong.